cssgunc/EasyAccessServer/README.md

 Or you can run `go test -v` in the terminal to run all tests `-v` gives log output.

+# Deployment

+Heroku: No addons.
+Set up through git.
+Git push heroku master will publish master branch to production.

+	Make sure dynos are upgraded. heroku ps: web=1 will start one dyno.
+0=no dynos on,

+Firebase: Firestore live at all times.
+Make sure it is upgraded to one of the following plans when in production

+	Flame Plan: Fixed rate

+	Blaze Plan: Pay for what you use

 # Http Requests
 ```bash
 /user - POST request.body(idToken from firebase.auth.signinwithEmailandPasword)